Buyer GuideBuyer evaluation

 • ESG tracking integrations

-If a tool charges extra for those enterprise features, a small team is paying for things they won't use.
+If a tool charges extra for those enterprise features, a small team may be paying for things it will not use.

-Tools right-sized for small-team approvals: LineNow (simple state machine), ControlHub, ProcureDesk.
+Tools right-sized for small-team review or approvals: LineNow (order-state and review context), ControlHub, ProcureDesk.

 Tools that overshoot small teams: Coupa, SAP Ariba, Oracle Fusion Procurement.

-Small teams almost always run on QuickBooks or Xero.
-The PO tool has to push the final supplier-confirmed received state to the books, not the original PO snapshot.
+Small teams often run on QuickBooks or Xero.
+The PO tool should hand off the final supplier-confirmed received state to the accounting system, not only the original PO snapshot.

 What "final state" means in practice: